After the launch of Sputnik 3, May 15, 1958, the satellite tracking was no longer a

 During a late summer storm, the antenna suffered wind damage, and that took over a month to repair,

 so it was not until November that they were able to get it back up.
 But in Cleveland the “gales of

 November” are notorious, and soon it was again damaged.
 Then, in the process of trying to lower

 the unit for repairs, when horrendous strain is put on the cabling system, a turnbuckle broke, and

 disaster struck!
-In an instant the whole thing lay in a shambles on the roof, and soon documented with before
+In an instant the whole thing lay in a shambles on the roof, soon documented with

 fully-license pilot with passenger rating as a result of the flying program, was being re-assigned

 to start a badly-needed flying mission in Africa!
 Medicine and doctors needed to be transported